bihealth/Fracture-healing-and-aging-scSeq/README.md

 Run the scripts under the processing folder to correct for any batch effects and integrate the data

 ### Figures in the publication
-The seurat object to reproduce the figures can be downloaded from  ["zenodo link"](https://zenodo.org/uploads/13990107):
+The Seurat object used to reproduce the figures—based on data owned by Dr. Christian H. Bucher—can be downloaded from  ["zenodo link"](https://zenodo.org/uploads/13990107):

 - git clone ["repo"](https://github.com/bihealth/Fracture-healing-and-aging-scSeq.git)
 - cd `.../Figures`